-- Addressing people with a tone of respect and humility rather than anger or sarcasm. - Using a home telephone answering machine to screen calls. - Not announcing your name and phone number on the outgoing message of your home answering machine. - Never providing personal information to anyone, i.e. when, where, and times that family members are to arrive.
+- Addressing people with a tone of respect and humility rather than anger or sarcasm. - Using a home telephone answering machine to screen calls. - Not announcing your name and phone number on the outgoing message of your home answering machine. - Never providing personal information to anyone, whether in person or by Internet, regarding when, where, and times that family members are to arrive.
 Not announcing to the public that you are going out of town for vacation, a conference, family matters, or business.
 In public, discussing ideas or past activities rather than future activities with friends, barber, hairdresser, repairmen, and others.
-Letting your friends and extended family know your travel plans are confidential. - Only individuals with a need to know having knowledge that your family is connected with the judiciary.
-If asked, identifying yourself or your spouse as an attorney, government employee, etc. - Not allowing strangers to overhear your personal telephone calls. - If you discover vandalism to your home, calling law enforcement directly.
-Keeping that number on your person and near telephones at your home.
+Letting your friends and extended family know your travel plans are confidential. - Minimizing the number of people having knowledge that your family is connected with the judiciary.
+If asked, consider identifying yourself or your spouse as an attorney, government employee, etc. - Not allowing strangers to overhear your personal telephone calls. - If you discover vandalism to your home, calling law enforcement directly, always keeping that number handy in your phones.
 Avoiding calling 911 or other switchboards broadcast on citizen's band radios.
 One family reports their call to 911 reached journalists who rushed to their home and later published their address in the newspaper.